Revised October, 2018.

 Barley varieties are classified as either six-row or two-row depending on the physical arrangement of the kernels on the plant.
 Barley is also described as hulled or hull-less by the presence of beards, or awns, covering the kernels.
-Six-row barley is grown primarily in North Dakota, Minnesota, South Dakota, and Idaho.
-Two-row barley is grown in Montana, Idaho, Colorado, Wyoming, Washington, Oregon, and California.
+Six-row barley is grown primarily in North Dakota, Minnesota, and Idaho.
+Two-row barley is grown in Montana, Utah, Colorado, Wyoming, Washington, Oregon, and California.

-In 2016, the top three barley-producing states were Idaho (62 million bushels), Montana (46.8 million bushels) and North Dakota (42.9 million bushels).
-Prior to 2009, North Dakota was the largest producer.
-However, weather events, disease problems and competition for agricultural land from corn and soybean production has reduced North Dakota’s barley crop over the past several years (Statista, 2017).
+In 2017, the top three barley-producing states were Idaho (48.5 million bushels), Montana (28.8 million bushels) and North Dakota (24.9 million bushels).
+Prior to 2016, North Dakota was the largest producer.
+However, weather events, disease problems and competition for agricultural land from corn and soybean production has reduced North Dakota’s barley crop over the past several years (Statista By State, 2018).

 Some malting and brewing companies develop and contract for the production of specific barley varieties.
 Contract production offers malting companies a secure supply of high-quality barley and, in some cases, specific varieties.
 Such contracts offer price premiums over higher-yielding feed barley.
 These premiums are necessary to offset lower yields, higher production costs, and added weather risks.